Skip to main content

 For The Second Way, you can use tools like Mixpanel or Amplitude to understand how users are interacting with features.
 For the Third Way, you can use tools like Spikes to help with continual learning.

-With limited resources and endless feature requests, structured prioritization is essential.
+With limited resources and endless feature requests, structured prioritisation is essential.
 The most effective frameworks include:

 FrameworkWhen to UseKey ComponentsProsCons

-RICEFeature-level prioritization with quantifiable metricsReach, Impact, Confidence, EffortData-driven, objectiveCan be time-consuming, subjective estimates
+RICEFeature-level prioritisation with quantifiable metricsReach, Impact, Confidence, EffortData-driven, objectiveCan be time-consuming, subjective estimates

 MoSCoWSprint planning, stakeholder communicationMust-have, Should-have, Could-have, Won't-haveSimple, aligns teamsCan be vague, subjective